fjboucherie/evidence-based-cat-recovery/README.md

 ## About This Project

-Developed through 3+ years of active missing cat search work in the Netherlands, with a high recovery success rate (100%).
+Developed through 3+ years of active missing cat search work in the Netherlands, with a high recovery success rate.

 **The gap:** Pet owners receive conflicting advice during crisis.
 Shelters lack standardized, evidence-based protocols.